Latest News / Bio

-Here’s a link to my post about composing a piece for Chaotic Rhythms:
+Here’s a link to my post about composing a piece for the Chaotic Rhythms web installation:

 Currently based in Vancouver and the Fraser Valley.
 Living in East Van (north).